kingdonb/rit-csh-slides/flux-imageauto.md

 * While this could find a place in production...
 * {::wait/}Dev's shouldn't be constantly rebasing our work on automation
 * {::wait/}Git write access is extremely sensitive authorization

+# Problem

+* While this could find a place in production...
 * {::wait/}Git history is precious
 * {::wait/}Developers sensitive to noise